This collection of things is mounted to the side of a work truck that parked in my local area recently. The clock really ticks.

 Finally, back to the “NO / YES / IF”.

-Are there conditions that might help you make your decisions?
+conditions that might help you make your decisions?

 (‘If this happens, then I’ll do that’).